barrycarter/bcapps/FETLIFE/fetlife-users-README.txt

 source: The source URL for the kinkster's data

 mtime: The Unix time at which this information was scraped.

+NOTE: User orientation is NOT included in this database, since it does NOT appear on the location pages.
+For reference, the possible orientations are:

+Straight
+Heteroflexible
+Bisexual
+Homoflexible
+Gay
+Lesbian
+Queer
+Pansexual
+Fluctuating/Evolving
+Asexual
+Unsure
+Not Applicable

+Kinksters may also choose to leave this field blank.

 NOTE: The city, state, and country fields did not parse well and may have errors.